dominicplouffe/OnErrorLog/README.md

 Project | Technology | Description
 --------|------------|------------
 API | Python 3 / Django / Celery | The API, which is located in the api folder is a Django project.
 It is a REST API that is used by the Dashboard project.
 There are also some tasks that use Celery.
-Dashboard | React | The Dashboard is a React project.
+Dashboard | React | The Dashboard, which is located in the dasbhoard folder, is a React project.
 It is the main UI that the user interacts with.